By Dr Ananya Mandal, MD

 Food should be carefully prepared and food handlers need to be especially vigilant with regard to hand washing and wearing gloves.
 Avoiding raw and uncooked food can also prevent the spread of typhoid and food that has been left over from a previous meal should be re-heated adequately before being eaten.

 Health education and information about good hygiene practices is of crucial importance in typhoid prevention.

-A vaccine against typhoid fever was developed during World War II by Ralph Walter Graystone Wyckoff.
+A vaccine against typhoid fever was developed during the Second World War by Ralph Walter Graystone Wyckoff.
 At present there are two vaccines against typhoid fever that have been approved by the World Health Organization for the prevention of typhoid.
 These include: